-- We will minimise the environmental footprint of the Lithgow region, live more sustainably and use resources more wisely. - · We will increase our resilience to natural hazards and climate change. - We will encourage and implement ecotourism and adventure tourism, sensitive to environmental and heritage issues and maintaining local character. - We will ensure planning and development activities provide a balance between the built and natural environments. - We will be innovative and embrace new technologies in the management of our community's waste. - · We will protect and preserve the regions biodiversity. - · We will protect the Lithgow region's water supply. - · Improved air quality by reducing fossil fuel combustion.
+- We will minimise the environmental footprint of the Lithgow region, live more sustainably and use resources more wisely. - · We will increase our resilience to natural hazards and climate change. - We will encourage and implement ecotourism and adventure tourism, sensitive to environmental and heritage issues and maintaining local character. - We will ensure planning and development activities provide a balance between the built and natural environments. - We will be innovative and embrace new technologies in the management of our community's waste. - We will protect and preserve the regions biodiversity. - · We will protect the Lithgow region's water supply.